-A Wrongful death claim occurs when somebody loses their life through somebody else’s fault, negligence, recklessness or criminal behavior.
+A wrongful death claim occurs when somebody loses their life through somebody else’s fault, negligence, recklessness, or criminal behavior.
 This can happen in any number of ways, including a car wreck, tractor/trailer wreck, a slip and fall, dog attack, or nursing home abuse.
 If you are unsure if you have a wrongful death cause of action, call John Foy & Associates for free legal counsel.
-We’re available at 404-400-4000, 24 hours a day, 7 days a week.

 to find a John Foy office near you

-What are punitive damages and do they apply to wrongful death case?
+What are punitive damages and do they apply to wrongful death cases?

 Atlanta Wrongful Death Lawyer Near Me 404-400-4000

-What are the grounds for wrongful death suit?
+What are the grounds for a wrongful death suit?